Making the most of a balance transfer.

 Paying more than the minimum

-Over pay, over pay, over pay.
 Work out a budget plan to understand how much you can afford to pay over and above the minimum repayment.
-The higher your repayment, the faster you will reduce your consolidated debt.
+The higher your repayment, the faster you will reduce your consolidated debt and minimise interest charges.

 Keeping spending under control